Newell Brands (NASDAQ:NWL) Issues FY 2021 Earnings Guidance

-Newell Brands (NASDAQ:NWL) issued an update on its FY 2021 earnings guidance on Friday morning.
+Newell Brands (NASDAQ:NWL) updated its FY 2021 earnings guidance on Friday.
 The company provided EPS guidance of 1.630-1.730 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.640.
 The company issued revenue guidance of $9.90 billion-$10.10 billion, compared to the consensus revenue estimate of $9.69 billion.Newell Brands also updated its FY21 guidance to $1.63-1.73 EPS.

-A number of brokerages have issued reports on NWL.
-JPMorgan Chase & Co. raised their price target on Newell Brands from $26.00 to $28.00 and gave the stock a neutral rating in a research note on Friday, April 16th.
-Truist raised their price objective on Newell Brands from $25.00 to $30.00 in a research report on Tuesday, February 16th.
-Deutsche Bank Aktiengesellschaft increased their target price on Newell Brands from $24.00 to $26.00 and gave the stock a hold rating in a report on Monday.
-Morgan Stanley increased their target price on Newell Brands from $27.00 to $29.00 and gave the stock an equal weight rating in a report on Monday.
-Finally, Bank of America raised Newell Brands from a neutral rating to a buy rating and raised their price target for the company from $24.00 to $27.00 in a report on Friday, January 8th.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and three have issued a buy rating to the company.
-Newell Brands presently has a consensus rating of Hold and an average target price of $24.80.

 About Newell Brands